Diabetes service (Richmond)

 • Dr Babeeta Staples - GP with special interest Diabetes

-• Nicola Dolby - Diabetes Specialist Nurse
+• Nicola Dolby - Specialist Diabetes Nurse

-• Matthew Wilde - Diabetes Specialist Nurse
+• Lauren Wright - Specialist Diabetes Nurse

-• Michelle Hooper – Specialist Diabetes Dietitian
+• Kathy Boon - Specialist Diabetes Nurse

-• Nicole Boultbee - Lead Diabetes Team Administrator
+• Nicole Boultbee - Lead Diabetes Team Administrator / Patient Education Lead

 Referrals for clinic assessments can be made by GP practices only.
 Speak to your GP for more information.